Escape to Paradise: Come To Your Local AMC

 This begs the question: what price do we pay, other than our movie tickets, when we derive pleasure from a form of escapism?
 There’s nothing inherently wrong with seeking pleasure through a momentary escape.
 No one should subject themselves to a 24/7 cycle of depressing Trump-centric news.
 But I think it’s important to remember Nicolas Chamfort’s warning: “Pleasure may come from illusion, but happiness can come only from reality.”

 Our society has trained us to see pleasure and happiness as interchangeable feelings.
 If we aren’t indulging in the latest upscale eatery, stylish look or chart topping single we become distraught.
-But the rush of pleasure is momentary-like a luscious line of coke.
+But the rush of pleasure is momentary.
 Happiness is far less fragile, but it’s harder to seek when our reality is so dark and dismal.
-So instead we continue to hedonistically seek pleasure.
+So instead, we continue to hedonistically seek pleasure.
 We ensconce ourselves in the trials and tribulations of heroes and secret agents and forget about the fragmented world we inhabit.
 Marvel Madness has us more concerned with the issues between Captain America and Iron Man than the threat of nuclear warfare between Trump and Kim Jong-un.
-If we want to alter the state of our union, and create authentic joy in our own lives, we must reconsider our cultural consumption choices.
+If we want to alter the state of our union, and create authentic joy in our own lives, we must reconsider our consumption choices.

 Next time you want to escape, I urge you to consider a movie like Arrival.
 The sci-fi film is centered around a premise that is unlike anything we have experienced on Earth, and yet the story appeals to themes that are relevant and humanistic.
 The story draws on the importance of global cooperation and interpersonal understanding and empathy.
 At a time when people are angry and nations are at odds, this seems like a much more fitting escape.